serlo/lenabi-migration-algorithm/README.md

 ## Introduction

-No software is set in stone.
-There will always be the need to add or change features.
-But doing these changes shouldn't make existing content inacessible.
-As a fairly young project, the Serlo Editor will undergo a lot of developments in the foreseeable future, so we have to prepare for changes in the format of the content we store.
+No software is set in stone, and there will always be a need to add or change features.
+However, these changes should not render existing content inaccessible.
+As a relatively young project, the Serlo Editor is poised for significant development in the near future, so we must be prepared for changes in the format of the stored content.

 ## Overview

-To ensure backwards-compatibility, the Serlo Editor will use a built-in migration algorithm.
-Every document has a field that defines the current version of the format.
-The version number is an integer starting from 1.
-Everytime a change is made to the format, the version increases by 1.
-In addition, there will be a migration function provided that takes a document from version `n ` and converts it to a valid document of version `n + 1`:
+To maintain backward compatibility, the Serlo Editor will employ a built-in migration algorithm.
+Each document contains a field that defines its current format version, represented by an integer starting from 1.
+Whenever a format change occurs, the version number is incremented by 1.
+Moreover, a migration function will be supplied that converts a document from version `n` to a valid document of version `n + 1`.

 ![grafik](https://user-images.githubusercontent.com/13507950/217207637-208e27cf-e7c5-4ee9-ac12-dc7055ce9743.png)

-This way, we can ensure that the latest version of the editor is read all documents created with the same or earlier versions.
+By employing this approach, we can guarantee that the latest version of the editor will be able to read all documents created using the same or earlier versions of the format.
+This way, we can ensure that the existing content remains accessible even as the software evolves and improves over time.
+Additionally, this approach also makes it easier to update to the latest version of the editor without having to worry about compatibility issues.

 ## Implementation

-This section will outline a possible implementation strategy.
+This section outlines a proposed implementation strategy.

-### Document Format and version number.
+### Document Format and version number

-On the top-level, a document is a JSON-object with a `type` property and some custom fields that may contain nested documents.
-The top-level plugin will get a version tag:
+At the top level, a document is encapsulated in a JSON object with three properties:

+- `type`: This property identifies the document as one created by the Serlo Editor and has a fixed string value of `"https://serlo.org/editor"`.
+- `version`: An integer, as described previously.
+- `content`: This property contains a plugin that is compatible with the Serlo Editor.
+Each plugin has a type and a state, where the state may contain nested plugins.

+Example 1:

 ```json
 {